Andrew Linklater: Teaching

-Perspectives on International Relations
+Perspectives on international relations

 Until around the turn of the millennium, Linklater could be characterized as a scholar of the critical theory paradigm within international relations.
-In his 1990 piece, Beyond Realism and Marxism, he outlines the flaws in Realism International Relations theory, the English School theorizing, and Marxist International Relations theory.
-Linklater argues that International Relations theorizing take a more expansive approach to the relevant actors which includes forces that generate human norms and structure human relations between societies beyond the class framework of Marxism.
-However, since the 2000s, he moved decisively to championing the relevance of the work of Norbert Elias on the study of International Relations.
+In his 1990 piece, Beyond Realism and Marxism, he outlined flaws in realist international relations theory, the English School, and Marxist international relations theory.
+Linklater argued for international relations theorists to take a more expansive approach to the relevant actors, which includes forces that generate human norms and structure human relations between societies, beyond the class framework of Marxism.
+However, since the 2000s, he moved decisively to championing the relevance of the work of Norbert Elias on the study of international relations.
 His later books, including The Problem of Harm in World Politics: Theoretical Investigations (2011) and The Idea of Civilization and the Making of the Global Order (2021) show his close connections with the 'figurational sociology' school associated with Elias.

 Research

 Linklater wrote and edited several books on International Relations, but one of his most important works is The Transformation of Political Community.
 Published in 1998, it was hailed by fellow academics Chris Brown and Steve Smith as "one of the most important books in international theory published in this decade".
 Linklater's research interests included the idea of harm in International Relations and critical theories of International Relations.
 In 2001 he became a member of the Academy of Learned Societies in the Social Sciences, and in 2005 he also became a Fellow of the British Academy.
 He was also a Founding Fellow of the Learned Society of Wales.